 - Then restart the Windows OS.

-- Now input the following commands in the Command Prompt, and press the Return key after entering each one.
+- Now input the following commands in the Command Prompt, and press the Enter key after entering each one:

-- Enter ‘exit’ and press Return to close the Command Prompt.
+- Finally, enter Exit and press Enter to close the Command Prompt.

 - Then you can restart Windows.